meena-kaliswamy/simon/README.md

 *Game Instructions for Desktops and Laptops*:

 1. Game begins with the user pressing any key on the keyboard for first color in sequence to show.
-2. The user selects the computer-generated color.
+2. The user selects the sequence of computer-generated colors.
 If correctly selected, the computer generates the next color in sequence.
 Otherwise, game restarts (look at step 1).

 *Game Instructions for Mobile*: